kLeitich/1M-Pitch/README.md

 + [Authors Info](#author)

 ## Description
-This is an application in which a user can view various news sources and read news articles published from those news sources.
-The user can as well click on a link to read news from those articles.
+This is an application in which a user can be autheticated loggined in and create a pitch,vote on a pitch,create a comment or view comments created and stored in the database.

 ## Installation
 ### Requirements